 He vacillated between moving on and holding on.
 After all, he knew Catherine’s heart and she was a gem.
 If he could only convince her to quit and find other ways, everything would be all right, he thought.

 The two of them could have a good relationship while sharing their love of the arts in NY.
 Frankly, any adult in her life would have wanted her to quit, including her parents and dance instructors.
-So Cortez was not being over the top at all.

 So he kept communicating with her and she relented.
 She probably realized that he had intervened because he sincerely cared about her well-being and her warm feelings were revived.
 She started seeing him again and they were exchanging a lot of texts and having conversations.